kerembkr/kerembuekrue.github.io/content/blog/blog2.md

 # My Second Blog Post

-Welcome to my blog!
-In this post, I will share insights about the intersection of Bayesian learning and quantum circuits.
+Welcome to my blog, In this post, I will share insights about the intersection of Bayesian learning and quantum circuits.

 ## Key Insights